galantelab/sideRETRO/docs/result.rst

-We used the **SANDY** tool (version v0.23), *A straightforward and complete next-generation sequencing read simulator* [1]_, for simulate all 5 genomes according to the structural variations that we desgined and according to the sampling.
+We used the **SANDY** tool (version v0.23), *A straightforward and complete next-generation sequencing read simulator* [1]_, for simulate all 5 genomes according to the structural variations that we designed and according to the sampling.
 SANDY demands 2 steps for the
 task: First we indexed all retrocopies for each individual and then we could simulate all whole-genome sequencing.